-Instead of trying to find the golden goose egg of 100% free service, consider taking some time to research the options available to you.
+Instead of focusing only on 100% free service, consider taking some time to research the options available to you.

-With cell phone service, or with any user agreement plan in general, always take the extra time to understand what you're signing.
+With cell phone service or any user agreement plan in general, always take the extra time to understand what you're signing.
 Saving money is fantastic — but make sure you're doing it the smart way!